sanjay9616/data-structure-and-alogrithms/README.md

 <h2><a href="https://github.com/sanjay9616/data-structure-and-alogrithms/blob/master/Heap/README.md">Heap</a></h2>

-A Queue Data Structure is a fundamental concept in computer science used for storing and managing data in a specific order.
-It follows the principle of “First in, First out” (FIFO), where the first element added to the queue is the first one to be removed.
-Queues are commonly used in various algorithms and applications for their simplicity and efficiency in managing data flow.
+A Heap is a complete binary tree data structure that satisfies the heap property: for every node, the value of its children is less than or equal to its own value.
+Heaps are often used to implement priority queues, where the smallest (or largest) element is always at the root of the tree.

 <h2><a href="https://github.com/sanjay9616/data-structure-and-alogrithms/blob/master/Queue/README.md">Queue</a></h2>